-No reasonable person in his or her right mind should trust someone who does not want to be accountable or held responsible for what they say or do.
+No reasonable person in their right mind should trust someone who does not want to be accountable or held responsible for what they say or do.
 You trust such a person at your own peril.
 If you say “but you said/did this”, they can easily say, “but now I say/do” and there is nothing you can do about it.
 This is the very reason why they keep changing positions — to be so slippery that you can’t hold them down to anything.

 Consistency builds trust.
 Consistency builds credibility.
 Sometimes consistency erases mistakes.

 Most emotionally mature adults are willing to be patient with you if you are consistent and reliable.
-To get your ex to a point where they feel safe to emotionally open up to you again, he or she needs to know that he or she can hold you responsible for what you say or do.
-He or she needs to know that he or she can reasonably predict how you will react or respond to whatever situation that might come up, especially those situations when things don’t go your way.
+To get your ex to a point where they feel safe to emotionally open up to you again, they need to know that they can hold you responsible for what you say or do.
+They need to know that they can reasonably predict how you will react or respond to whatever situation that might come up, especially those situations when things don’t go your way.

 Like all of us, you may not always say or do all the right things (you are human!), but being consistent says that your heart is the right place, and you can be trusted.

-Initially, it can seem like you are making headway with your agenda and getting results by changing your views and even values to whatever is expected of you at the time, but over time, your ex will figure it out — if they are smart enough.
+Initially, it can seem like you are making headway with your agenda and getting results by changing your views and even values to whatever is expected of you at the time, but over time, your ex will figure it out (if they are smart enough).